Person to Person (Mad Men): Plot

 In the fall of 1970, Don calls Sally from Utah.
 Sally tells Don about Betty's cancer diagnosis.
 She believes Bobby and Gene should stay with Henry Francis after Betty dies.
 Don implores Betty to have his children live with him; Betty wants them to live with her brother and his wife, stating they need stability that Don cannot provide.
 In California, Don reunites with Anna Draper's niece Stephanie, who has left her child to be raised with his paternal grandmother.
 She leaves for an oceanside spiritual retreat, bringing Don with her.

 Joan receives a business opportunity from Ken Cosgrove, and offers Peggy a partnership in her new film production company.
 Peggy discusses it with Stan, who tells her that her current job is a better fit, which leads to them arguing.
 Richard is displeased with Joan's professional ambition and leaves her.
 Later, Roger visits and tells Joan that his daughter Margaret is now "lost"; he is going to leave his estate to his grandson and Kevin.
 Roger also intends to marry Marie Calvet.

 Sally returns home from boarding school.
 Bobby reveals he knows about Betty's cancer, and that Sally has returned to take care of him and Gene.

 Stephanie abandons Don after being criticized in group therapy for abandoning her child.
 Don calls Peggy, who pleads for him to return, insisting McCann Erickson would rehire him.
 In despair, Don confesses many of his wrongdoings to Peggy before ending the call.

 Peggy phones Stan to discuss Don's call.
 Though Peggy is concerned for Don, Stan notes that he has disappeared before and returned.
 She apologizes for their argument, and Stan tells her he loves her.
 Peggy realizes she loves him too.
 He rushes to her office, where they kiss.

 A counselor at the retreat persuades Don to attend group therapy.
 Another attendee confesses to feeling unloved and overlooked by his family and colleagues.
 As he breaks down crying, Don, overcome with emotion, embraces him.

 Pete, Trudy and Tammy board a Learjet to Wichita.
 Joan operates her new business from her apartment.
 Roger and Marie sit in a cafe in Paris.
 Sally tends to her brothers while Betty smokes a cigarette and reads.
 While working, Peggy is embraced by Stan.
-Don meditates at the retreat when a smile comes to his face and the 1971 "Hilltop" television advertisement for Coca-Cola is shown.
+Don meditates at the retreat; he smiles and the 1971 "Hilltop" television advertisement for Coca-Cola is shown.